SamuelMagnano/Lichess_Screenshot_To_FEN/README.md

 All the material as been gathered following this link: https://github.com/lichess-org/lila/tree/master/public/piece
 Since a few months has passed by, there might be some piece sets not included in the folder i give, feel free to add them in the Lichess_Pieces_Sets folder and do your evaluation on whether keeping them or not.

-The whole Jupiter notebook is gathering the data connecting to Google Drive, except for the DataLoader part in which i copy the data directly into Colab to massively speed up the training phase.
+The whole Jupyter Notebook is gathering the data connecting to Google Drive, except for the DataLoader part in which i copy the data directly into Colab to massively speed up the training phase.
 As long as your Drive looks like this:
 ```
 .